 An adjudication charter will be developed to govern medical records review and case validation/adjudication.
-Specifically, validation of atrial fibrillation cases will be performed through
+Specifically, validation of atrial fibrillation cases will be performed through patient medical chart review in collaboration with an adjudication committee consisting of trained healthcare professionals.70 Further details will be described in the SAP.

-PPV will be calculated based on adjudication results as the proportion of atrial fibrillation cases deemed as true cases among the total number of adjudicated cases.
-Generally, PPV of 70% or greater is considered as sufficiently high.
-To be conservative, if the lower bound of the 95% CI of the PPV is less than 70% at the interim analysis, the algorithm used to identify incident atrial fibrillation using codified data may be updated in subsequent analyses and atrial fibrillation cases identified with the new algorithm will be re-adjudicated.
+Positive predictive value (PPV) will be calculated based on adjudication results as the proportion of atrial fibrillation cases deemed as true cases among the total number of adjudicated cases.
+Generally, PPV of 70% or greater is considered as sufficiently high.71 To be conservative, if the lower bound of the 95% CI of the PPV is less than 70% at the interim analysis, the algorithm used to identify incident atrial fibrillation using codified data may be updated in subsequent analyses and atrial fibrillation cases identified with the new algorithm will be re-adjudicated.
 If the lower bound of the 95% CI for PPV is equal to or greater than 70% in the interim report, chart adjudication may be waived for the final report.